mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

 * We need to simplify the access to the files and keep them consistent.

-* Supervisor explained how he was confused in regards the consistensy of the project, he mentioned that there was not enough clarity in regards the goals of the project, the study itself.
+* Supervisor explained how he was confused in regards to the consistency of the project, he mentioned that there was not enough clarity in regards to the goals of the project, the study itself.

 * Supervisor clarified that the systematic mapping study of the seminar is only used to find the tools that answer that research questions, it is a part of the thesis.
-However, the master thesis should have their own methodology which is crafted to answer the research questions.
+However, the master thesis should have its methodology which is crafted to answer the research questions.

-* We must provide the definition of safety. .What does safety means in the context of scaled self-driving cars.
+* We must define safety.
+What does safety mean in the context of scaled self-driving cars?

-* We must define a baseline which will provide the metrics for defining safety.
+* We must define a baseline that will provide the metrics for defining safety.

 * The supervisor mentioned how he had a look at the ART tool, but it seemed to be a tool to analyse the security of ML, not safety.

-* Security is different than safety, security could be related to the system authorization, the access, identification, but safety is related to the loss of proprierty, or lives, or endangerous human, so it is unsafe.
+* Security is different from safety, security could be related to the system authorization, access, identification, but safety is related to the loss of property, or lives, or endangers humans, so it is unsafe.

-* Supervisor explained how one could argue that fauls in security could lead to unsafety.
+* Supervisor explained how one could argue that faults in security could lead to unsafety.
 So we should look at ART and check which security features are relevant to safety.

-* Supervisor explained about the local protocol to deliver and defend a thesis.
-The only person that I need to interact until the day of the defence is my supervisor.
+* Supervisor explained the local protocol to deliver and defend a thesis.
+The only person that I need to interact with until the day of the defence is my supervisor.
 The committee is already defined but no interaction with them is needed.

-* Supervisor explained how the methodoly of the project should be created surronding the object of safety analyses.
+* Supervisor explained how the methodology of the project should be created surrounding the object of safety analyses.

 * What is safe and what is not safe.

-* Reliability related to how often if happens
+* Reliability related to how often it happens

-* Run the circuit for 1 minute and have ten hits is not safe, we need to define safety and not safe, only then we can measure.
+* Run the circuit for 1 minute and having ten hits is not safe, we need to define safety and not safe, only then we can measure.

 * Define where it starts, the certain types of hit, side or front, for instance, then create a time distribution table.